WikiLeaks CIA Files: The 6 Biggest Spying Secrets Revealed By the Release of 'Vault 7'

 Man, those people were visionaries!

+i thought they had a hard time breaking into iPhones before in various forms..? was this a lie ?

+That was the FBI not the CIA.
+It is apparent (or perhaps they just want us muggles to believe) that these agencies do not cooperate at all.

-Betcha Trump is going to mad at Assange again (Score:2)
+Betcha Trump is going to mad at Assange again (Score:3)

 I'll bet serious money this enrages Trump and he threatens to arrest and detain Assange.

+There has to be some actual reason why we're still using C for internet facing code two decades after we know it's dumb as fuck to do so.
+It's so much more comforting to think that it's because of a conspiracy and influence peddling by three letter agencies pulling strings than to assume we collectively are utter incompetent fucking morons.

-Smart TV is worrisome (Score:2)
+Smart TV is worrisome (Score:4, Insightful)

 3) The CIA could use smart TVs to listen in on conversations that happened around them.
 One of the most eye-catching programs detailed in the documents is "Weeping Angel."
 That allows intelligence agencies to install special software that allows TVs to be turned into listening devices -- so that even when they appear to be switched off, they're actually on.